Mexican Grass Tree: Spectacular Accent Plant

 Sun Exposure

 Mexican grass tree is not fussy about how much sun it receives.
-It can take full sun and even the reflected heat off a hot wall, but will also do well in part shade.
+It can take full sun and even the reflected sun off hot walls, but will also do well in part shade.
+However, it benefits from some afternoon shade in extremely hot regions.

 Size and Growth Rate